DaKingBear2/Arktos_Health_Website/src/content/recipes/-index.md

 ---
-title: Recipes
+title: Resources
-description: A modest recipe book.
+description: Helpful resources and tools for mental health and wellness.
 ---